Income Assistance (IA)

 |Couple: One Under 65 One Over 65||$4000|

 |Couple: with 1 Child||$4000|

 |Single parent: with 1 Child||$4000|

-Some assets are considered exempt for determining eligibility for Income Assistance.
+Some assets are considered exempt for determining eligibility for IA.
 Below you will find some of the most commonly asked about exempt assets.

 - Clothing and necessary household equipment

 - A family unit’s place of residence (*you must live in the home for it to be exempt)